chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_common_conditional_arguments.rst

           not_if "grep adam /etc/passwd", :group => 'adam'

    * - ``:environment``
-     - Use to specify a |hash| of environment variables to be set.
+     - Use to specify a |ruby hash| of environment variables to be set.
 For example:

        .. code-block:: ruby